-- Research guides and treatises are a good way to begin your research when you are studying or writing a paper in a new area of law that's new to you.
+- Research guides and treatises are a good way to begin your research when you are studying or writing a paper in an area of law that's new to you.
 West Study Aids like Hornbooks and Nutshells are now available online through your Westlaw account!

-- See our new Guide to Student Writing for Publication and Prizes to learn about how to get your papers published or enter them into competitions.
+- See our Guide to Student Writing for Publication and Prizes to learn about how to get your papers published or enter them into competitions.

 - If a book or article you need is not available at the Moakley or Sawyer library, we can request it from another library through an interlibrary loan.